tnichols217/notes/CSDS 391/P/2-extra.md

 # Multiple Non-linearities

-Based off the first project, I discovered that the
+Based off the first project, I discovered that the sigmoid often causes training issues where if the in